davisjam/davisjam.github.io/auto-publications.md

  **Davis**, G. Kildow, and D. Lee.
  Proceedings of the 10th European Workshop on Systems Security (EuroSec) 2017.
  <a href="https://davisjam.github.io/files/publications/DavisKildowLee-EHP-EuroSec17.pdf" aria-label="PDF: The case of the poisoned event handler: Weaknesses in the Node.js event-driven architecture"><i class="fas fa-file-pdf" aria-hidden="true"></i></a>
-1. *An Empirical Investigation of Pre-Trained Deep Learning Model Reuse in the Scientific Process*.
- N. Synovic, K. Ryzka, A.V.V.
-Solari, K. Lyons, **Davis**, and G.K.
-Thiruvathukal.
-1. *Software Supply Chains are Dead: Use-Case-Oriented Regeneration*.
- T. Singla and **Davis**.
-1. *On the Impact and Defeat of Regex DoS*.
- **Davis**.

 ## Books and book chapters